maniospas/pygrank/docs/userguide/setup.md

 ## Creating graphs

-When working n practical problems, use `networkx` to construct graphs by adding edges between Python objects.
+When working on practical problems, use `networkx` to construct graphs by adding edges between Python objects.
 For example, you can construct a graph